 - Drain the soaked beans and give them a good rinse with fresh water.
 Add the rinsed beans to the pot along with the bay leaf, thyme, rosemary, some freshly cracked pepper, and 8 cups of water.
 Stir everything to combine.
 Turn the heat up to high and allow the soup to come up to a full boil.

-- Once it reaches a full boil, turn the heat down to medium-low and allow the soup to gently boil for two hours.
+- Once it reaches a full boil, turn the heat down to medium-low and allow the soup to gently boil for two hours, with the lid in place.
 You want the beans to go past the point of tenderness to the point where they are falling apart.
 Stir the pot occasionally.

 - After gently boiling for a couple of hours, use a large wooden spoon to smash some of the beans against the side of the pot.
 This will help thicken the soup.
 Stir in the fresh spinach until wilted.
 Season the soup with salt.
 Start with just a ½ teaspoon at a time and add more until it is to your desired saltiness (I used ½ tablespoon total).
 Lastly, stir in the apple cider vinegar.
 Serve hot.